IvanaCliffords/mit-portfolio-website/README.md

 <a href ="https://ivanacliffords.github.io/mit-portfolio-website/">See this page in the browser</a>
 ## Description

 This portfolio website consists of two pages (home and projects).
-Consists only of HTML and CSS.
+Consists mostly of HTML and CSS.
 The header was imported from Bootstrap and modified to fit the goals of this webpages.
 I also imported two Google fonts and more than few Font Awesome icons.